- Efficient Use of Materials

 It’s not just what’s in the product or what it does.
 Products can also be considered more or less green depending on the activities of the manufacturer and supply chain or because of their role in helping to build more resilient communities.
 Some of these benefits are local: you may know by reputation companies in your area that contribute to community well-being through employment and procurement practices.

-As we recently explored in EBN (see “,” EBN Jan.
-2012), better information alone doesn’t make a product green, but it does make it a lot easier to see just how green it is.
+As we have explored (see), better information alone doesn’t make a product green, but it does make it a lot easier to see just how green it is.
 That transparency, in turn, can encourage manufacturers to clean up their act.

 While a company could be completely transparent about a harmful product, we consider transparency a secondary green attribute—whether manufacturers voluntarily report on company practices through the Global Reporting Initiative or have released information on particular products through Environmental Product Declarations (EPDs), Health Product Declarations, full disclosure of ingredients in Pharos, or other systems.
 We also look for products where clear information is provided on embodied water or embodied carbon—also referred to as “carbon footprinting.”